Hypercube

 An n-dimensional hypercube is more commonly referred to as an n-cube or sometimes as an n-dimensional cube.
 The term measure polytope (originally from Elte, 1912) is also used, notably in the work of H. S. M. Coxeter who also labels the hypercubes the γn polytopes.

 The hypercube is the special case of a hyperrectangle (also called an n-orthotope).

 A unit hypercube is a hypercube whose side has length one unit.
 Often, the hypercube whose corners (or vertices) are the 2n points in Rn with each coordinate equal to 0 or 1 is called the unit hypercube.

 Construction

+By the number of dimensions

 A hypercube can be defined by increasing the numbers of dimensions of a shape: